FoSGamers/FoS-DeckPro-Release/README.md

 ## Release Hygiene & Personal Data

+- **A GitHub Action will block any release or PR if personal files are present.**
+- All contributors must read and follow [RELEASE.md](RELEASE.md) and [CONTRIBUTING.md](CONTRIBUTING.md) for every release or merge.
 - All personal files (backups, inventory, templates, sensitive configs) must be kept in `user_private/` (which is in `.gitignore`).
 - Never commit or push personal files to the release branch.
 - Use the `clean_for_release.sh` script before every release to ensure no personal files are present.